 When engaging in traditional gold investing methods, it is the investor’s job to perform their due diligence and ensure they know exactly what they are paying.
 If your dealer or platform isn’t fully transparent from the beginning, run away.

 The tradeoff: Transparency is non-negotiable.
-The only trade-off here is the one that ensures your investment goes toward your portfolio instead of a swindler’s pocket.
+The only trade-off here is the one that ensures more of your money goes toward your portfolio instead of a swindler’s pocket.

 Security